paragonie/paseto/docs/README.md

 Thus, if you want unencrypted, but authenticated, tokens, you can simply set your payload to an empty string and your footer to the message you want to authenticate.

+Conversely, if you want to support key rotation, you can use the unencrypted footer to store the Key-ID.

 ## Versions and their Respective Purposes

 See [Protocol Versions](01-Protocol-Versions) for specifics.